iterative/dvc.org/content/docs/start/metrics-parameters-plots.md

 The `params` section defines the [parameter](/doc/command-reference/params) dependencies of the `featurize` stage.
-By default DVC reads those values (`featurize.max_features` and `featurize.ngrams`) from a `params.yaml` file.
+By default DVC reads those values (`fr.max_fr` and `fr.ngrams`) from a `params.yaml` file.
 But as with metrics and plots, parameter file names and structure can also be user and case defined.

 This is how our `params.yaml` file looks like: